apache/cordova-docs/markdown/phonegap/device/device.uuid.markdown

 device.uuid
 -----------

-Returns a unique ID associated to the device as a string.
-The way this ID is generated is different based on device platform and/or model.
+Returns the device's Universally Unique Identifier ([UUID](http://en.wikipedia.org/wiki/Universally_Unique_Identifier)) as a string.
+The details of how the UUID is generated are determined by the device manufacturer and are specific to the device's platform or model.

-The 'device' object is assigned to the 'window' object, so is implicitly in global scope.
-It is the only PhoneGap / device API object to be available in such a way.
+### Syntax ###

+    window.device.uuid;
+    device.uuid;

 ### Supported Platforms ###

+- Android
+- BlackBerry
+- iPhone
-iPhone, Android, BlackBerry, webOS
+- webOS

 ### Example ###

+    // Android: Returns a random 64-bit integer (as a string, again!)
+    //          The integer is generated on the device's first boot
+    //
+    // BlackBerry: Returns the PIN number of the device
+    //             This is a nine-digit unique integer (as a string, though!)
+    //
+    // iPhone: (Paraphrased from the UIDevice Class documentation)
+    //         Returns a string of hash values created from multiple hardware identifies.
+    //         It is guaranteed to be unique for every device and cannot be tied
+    //         to the user account.
+    //
+    var deviceID = window.device.uuid;

+    // Shorthand form:
+    //
     var deviceID = device.uuid;
-    // Returns a platform/model specific string, examples include...
-    // BlackBerry returns the PIN number of the device, a nine-digit unique integer (as a string, though!).
-    // Android returns a random 64-bit integer that is generated on the particular device's first boot (as a string, again!).